melaniebalaz/refactor.zone/data/articles/clean-code-responsibilities.md

 modules, depending on your programming paradigm.
 The general idea is that one piece of code should only deal with **a single responsibility**.
 In other words, do one thing and do it well.

 But what is a responsibility?
-Let's take a class, for example, that deals with students of a school.
+Let's take a class that, for example, deals with students of a school.
 This class will hold the data for exactly one student.
 Just like this:

 ```java
 class Student {